-Education and innovation takes into account: equal opportunities, innovation, participation and quality.
+Education and innovation takes into account: access to advanced education and ICT, equal opportunities, innovation, investment and quality of education.

-Population, health and wealth distribution considers: basic human needs, demography, health and wellness, inequality and labour rights.
+Population, health and wealth distribution considers: demography, health and wellness, inequality and life satisfaction.

 Different indicators are chosen to reflect the criteria of each key driver.
 The model has over 50 indicators.